 Spinach is, unfortunately, a contaminated vegetable due to pesticide spraying.
 Thoroughly rinse it, but even then it could have been exposed to radiation.

 We can’t live life worrying about unavoidable factors.
 Just do your best for your family and your beloved dog.
-Try to get organic spinach!
+Try to get organic spinach if you can.

 Conclusion on Spinach

 You can feed your dog spinach.
-It’s healthy and don’t worry about oxalates.
-You won’t be providing this food often.
-Wash spinach thoroughly, cook it and cut it up to avoid a choking mishap possibility.
-Mix spinach in with dog food to add extra nutrition to Fido’s meals.
+It’s very healthy.
+Don’t worry about oxalates.
+Wash spinach thoroughly, cook it and cut it up to avoid a choking mishap.
+Mix spinach in with dog food to add extra nutrition to meals.